SaveTheAles/cyber.py/README.md

 # API Reference
-An intricate reference to the APIs on the Bostrom SDK can be found <a href="https://bostrom-money.github.io/bostrom.py/index.html">here</a>.
+An intricate reference to the APIs on the Cyber SDK can be found <a href="https://savetheales.github.io/cyber.py/index.html">here</a>.

 <br/>

 # Getting Started
-A walk-through of the steps to get started with the Bostrom SDK alongside a few use case examples are provided below.
+A walk-through of the steps to get started with the Cyber SDK alongside a few use case examples are provided below.
 Alternatively, a tutorial video is also available <a href="https://www.youtube.com/watch?v=GfasBlJHKIg">here</a> as reference.

 ## Requirements
-Bostrom SDK requires <a href="https://www.python.org/downloads/">Python v3.7+</a>.
+Cyber SDK requires <a href="https://www.python.org/downloads/">Python v3.7+</a>.

 ## Installation

 <sub>**NOTE:** *All code starting with a `$` is meant to run on your terminal (a bash prompt).
 All code starting with a `>>>` is meant to run in a python interpreter, like <a href="https://pypi.org/project/ipython/">ipython</a>.*</sub>

-Bostrom SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:
+Cyber SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:

 ```
-$ pip install -U bostrom_sdk
+$ pip install -U cyber_sdk
 ```
 <sub>*You might have `pip3` installed instead of `pip`; proceed according to your own setup.*<sub>

 ## Dependencies
-Bostrom SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
+Cyber SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
 To get set up with all the required dependencies, run:
 ```
 $ pip install poetry
 $ poetry install